Inside the Missouri Governor’s Mansion with the First Lady

 The couple still has their farm in Bolivar, but spend more of their time living in the Governor’s Mansion.
 Parson calls it, “The People’s House.”

-“90 percent of the time is spent here in Jefferson City and here at this home,” Parson said.
+“90 percent of the time is spent here in Jefferson City and here at this home,” said Parson.
 “The house belongs to all Missourians and we are grateful and blessed to be here.”

 The Parsons have two children and six grandchildren who live in Bolivar and southwest Missouri.